 The commonly used methods of Properties class are given below.

-Example of Properties class to get information from properties file
+Example of Properties class to get information from the properties file

 To get information from the properties file, create the properties file first.db.properties

-Now if you change the value of the properties file, you don't need to compile the java class again.
+Now if you change the value of the properties file, you don't need to recompile the java class.
 That means no maintenance problem.

 Example of Properties class to get all the system properties